-Claiming online Using our online service is the easiest and quickest way to submit your claim.
-It helps stop mistakes and reduces the administration costs of the scheme.
-Even if you have no access to the internet, you may be able to make use of computers in your local area office.
-More information can be found in our customer services section Claiming offline Inverness IV1 1SF You can still claim by post using the Scottish Upland Sheep Support Scheme claim form.
-You can also access copies of the claim form from your local area office.
-Completed forms should be sent back to the Inverness area office: Rural Payments and Inspections Division Longman House 28 Longman Road We will only accept and acknowledge your claim form if you or your agent has: - filled in your Main Location Code, business name and address in section one - entered the individual indentities of animals being declared - completed the number declared box, number claimed box and retention location box(es) in section two - signed and dated the form in section three.
-If your claim form has separate pages all must be signed and dated.
-This may be the case if you print it yourself Claim period Claims can be made each year from 1 September and there is no limit to the number of claims you can make until the close of the application period on 16 October.
-Retention period To be eligible for payment, claimed animals must be retained on your holding (including away winterings) from 17 October in the year of the claim to 31 March the following year.
-Withdrawals You can write to us to withdraw an entire claim or individual animals at any time.
+Cross Compliance Withdrawals You can write to us to withdraw an entire claim or individual animals at any time.
 But not if we have told you we will be inspecting your holding, or have told you about any errors in your claim.
 Natural circumstances losses If the number of ewe hoggs retained during the retention period falls below the number claimed due to natural circumstances losses, you have 10 working days from finding any reduction in the number of animals to inform us.
 Force majeure / exceptional circumstances If you have been unable to comply with the rules of the scheme as a result of force majeure/exceptional circumstances, you may retain the right to aid in respect of the claimed animal numbers.
 To qualify you must notify us in writing with relevant evidence within 15 working days from the date you are in a position to do so.
-Eligibility checks We will check, if applicable, that all the animals you claim are entered on the database recording sheep movements, SCOTEID.
-We will check that all claimed ewe hoggs have been individually identified and only claimed once Sheep inspections will inspect the sheep you claim under the scheme and the land declared in support of your claim.
+Eligibility checks We will check by inspections and administrative checks that you have met the eligibility requirements detailed above.
+Where ineligible animals/claims are found your payment will be reduced in accordance with the scheme penalties outlined within this guidance.
+Inspections We will inspect all the sheep you declare under the scheme and the land declared in support of your claim.
 We will check that you have met the scheme's rules, as detailed in the relevant European Commission regulations and implemented and enforced by the Sheep and Goats (Records, Identification and Movement) (Scotland) Order 2009.
 Detailed guidance can be found in our inspections section.
 Sheep and goat identification We may not warn you about any inspection we plan to carry out and we may inspect your holding more than once a year.
-We will not pay your subsidy and you could face prosecution if you: - refuse to let us inspect your holding and animals - prevent our inspector from coming onto your holding - do not give reasonable help to the inspector At an inspection we will check:
+We will not pay your subsidy and you could face prosecution if you: - refuse to let us inspect your holding and animals - prevent our inspector from coming onto your holding - · do not give reasonable help to the inspector At an inspection we will check:

-- by means of a physical inspection that all claimed sheep have been correctly identified with two matching official identifiers - by means of a physical inspection that official identifiers, homebred status, sex, age and retention location of the claimed sheep match the submitted claim details - that the full official identifier, date of identification, number of animals and year of birth of all claimed animals have been recorded in your holding register - that the full official identifier, date of replacement and previous official identifier has been entered in your holding register where a claimed animal has had an official replacement identifier applied - that movement documents have been fully completed, movement information is entered in the holding register and movements notified to ScotEID - that the full official identifier and date of death of any claimed sheep which have died during the retention period are recorded in the holding register - as a keeper of sheep, your identification and traceability requirements can be found in the Sheep and Goat Identification and Traceability Guidance for Keepers in Scotland (below)
+- by means of a physical inspection that all declared sheep have been correctly identified with two matching official EID identifiers - by means of a physical inspection that official EID identifiers, homebred status, sex, age and retention location of the declared sheep match the submitted claim details - that the full official EID identifier, date of identification, number of animals and year of birth of all declared animals have been recorded in your holding register - that the full official EID identifier, date of replacement and previous official identifier has been entered in your holding register where a declared animal has had an official replacement identifier applied - that movement documents have been fully completed, movement information is entered in the holding register and movements notified to ScotEID via SAMU - that the full official EID identifier and date of death of any declared sheep which have died during the retention period are recorded in the holding register - that the natural circumstance losses criteria have been met. - as a keeper of sheep, your identification and traceability requirements can be found in the Sheep and Goat Identification and Traceability - Guidance for Keepers in Scotland (below)